Inpatient Alcohol and Drug Rehab in Washington State

 Benefits of Group Therapy

 Support groups help people build social and interpersonal skills during treatment.
 Group therapy provides several benefits that work well alongside individual therapy.
-When therapy is in a group setting, it is developing a network of support.
+When therapy occurs in a group setting, it is developing a network of support.
 Knowing that others are dealing with or going through a similar situation helps bring the people of the group together and provide comfort.
 Each group member helps their peers deal with specific problems and come up with ways to deal with things differently.
 Group therapy has a way of helping people gain perspective on their issues.

 Another benefit of a group setting is diversity.
 Everyone has a unique perspective that they add to the group.
 Seeing other people making positive and reassuring changes to their lives can help the group as a whole.
 There are a couple of different types of group therapies.
 There are open groups, which means anyone can join at any time.
 In a closed group, all of the people of the group start and end at the same time.
 Discuss with your mental health professional which type would be the right one for you.
 Also, mental health professionals can help you to determine if a larger or smaller group would be better for you.